This post may contain affiliate links. Please read our disclosure policy.

 Enter your email, and we’ll send it to your inbox.
 Plus, you’ll get delicious new recipes from us every Friday!

-It’s rhubarb season.
-And I wait for it all year long.
-I adore spring for its beauty and freshness.
-The new life it brings to our world.
-Among those loves of spring is rhubarb.
-Most especially… this Rhubarb Cake.
+I adore spring for its beauty and freshness, and the new life it brings to our world.

 When I begin to see stalks of crimson rhubarb lining the produce shelves at my favorite market, I truly know as Frog said to Toad — “Spring is just around the corner.”

 I’ll never forget the first time I had this cake.
 It was a sweltering Saturday and a family reunion in Yakima, Washington.
 Muggy and hot.
 I’m not a fan of humidity.
 And it was so humid that day.
 But then I tasted this cake, dusted with cinnamon sugar.
 It was more delicious than I can tell you.